California DA hits GM with lawsuit over recalled vehicles

-(Reuters) - A district attorney in California on Monday announced a lawsuit accusing General Motors (GM.N) of threatening public safety by concealing at least 35 safety defects that have prompted the recall of more than 17 million vehicles this year.
+June 30 (Reuters) - A district attorney in California on Monday announced a lawsuit accusing General Motors of threatening public safety by concealing at least 35 safety defects that have prompted the recall of more than 17 million vehicles this year.

 The lawsuit, filed on Friday by Orange County District Attorney Tony Rackauckas, accuses GM of violating consumer protection and unfair competition laws by delaying action to address faulty parts ranging from ignition switches and airbags to power steering.